Edith Heard: Career and research

+Other activities

 Heard is a member of the Scientific Advisory Board of the French National Centre for Scientific Research, the Biotech Research & Innovation Centre (Copenhagen, Denmark), the Institute of Molecular Biology and Biotechnology (Crete, Greece) and the Francis Crick Institute.

+In 2023, Heard chaired the selection committee that chose Yasmine Belkaid to succeed Stewart Cole as director of the Institut Pasteur.